suzannepk/slurm_HPCC/README.md

 ```
 In this case it is asking for one OpenMP process per task.

-Open submit.sl and change that line so you now have two OpenMP process per task.
+Edit submit.sl to change that line so you have two OpenMP process per task.

 How many CPU cores are available to each of your MPI tasks?
 Do you think your cores will be able to handle the load with two processes each?